Psychology Of Addictive Behaviors: Causes, Signs, And Treatment

 Following the Pure Food and Drug Act of 1906, the Harrison Narcotics Tax Act of 1914, and the Narcotic Drugs Import and Export Act of 1922, cocaine became banned for non-medical purposes and "severely restricted" in a legal capacity.
 Cocaine is still used worldwide and is a source of addiction for millions of people.
 However, its use has fallen over time.
 From 2006 to 2010, cocaine consumption in the United States decreased by 50%, continuing to decline.

-How can society combat addiction?
+How can society combat this issue?

 One of the most famous youth programs in the United States is the Drug Abuse Resistance Education program (DARE), which intends to educate adolescents about the risks of substances and discourage their use.
 However, it has been criticized over the years for its methods and effectiveness.